DonaldWhyte/mocking-in-rust-using-double/contents.md

 1. Argument types must implement `Clone` and `Eq`
 2. Return value types must implement `Clone`
-3. Private `trait`s cannot be mocked
-4. Limited support for generic traits
+3. Limited support for generic traits

 _note_
 (1) and (2) are constraints caused by the current implementation of `double`.